Taste-Buds/tastebuds/tastebuds/README.md

 12. User can compose a dish review while he is on Dishes tab by clicking at the edit button present in the Application bar.

-13. Compose Dish Review: This dialog view lets user enter
+13. Compose Dish Review: This dialog view lets user enter Dish name, rating, auto-completed tags and review for the dish.

-13. Reviews tab: Reviews tab shows reviews for the restaurant from friends.
+14. Reviews tab: Reviews tab shows reviews for the restaurant from friends.

-14. User can click on any review to view ratings, content, creation date and tags associated with the restaurant.
+15. User can click on any review to view ratings, content, creation date and tags associated with the restaurant.

-15. User can compose a restaurant review while he is on Reviews tab by clicking at the edit button present in the Application bar.
+16. User can compose a restaurant review while he is on Reviews tab by clicking at the edit button present in the Application bar.

-16.
+17. Compose restaurant Review: This dialog view lets user enter rating, auto-completed tags and review for the restaurant.

-10. Friends screen shows friends' locations, profile pictures and number of restaurant and dish reviews, they have provided.
+18. Friends tab on Home Activity screen: shows friends' locations, profile pictures and number of restaurant and dish reviews, they have provided.

-11. User Profile Screen: User can click on any friend to view his/her restaurant and dish reviews for different restaurants.
+19. User Profile Screen: User can click on any friend to view his/her restaurant and dish reviews for different restaurants.

-12. A user can view his own reviews for restaurants and dishes by clicking profile button present in the Application bar.
+20. A user can view his own reviews for restaurants and dishes by clicking profile button present in the Application bar.

-5. Users can view list of friends (User List)

-6. Users can view a list of food diaries of their friends on facebook and google+.
-(View Reviews by Friends)

-7. Users can view an indiviual Review (Review Detail)

-8. For deciding a cuisine or restaurant, the app would make it easy to look at recommendations from a select expert friends based on user’s opinion.
-(Filter Reviews based on Hashtags, Friends)

-9. Location based restaurants recommendation based on friends input.
-(Recommendations)
+21. A user doesn't go through login process again if a user has logged in with valid credentials earlier.
+Home Page becomes the default landing page then.

+22. A user can logout of the Application by clicking cross button in the Application bar.

 Checklist of screens needed:

-- Splash
+- Login screen
+- Home Activity screen with Restaurant and Friends tab
-- Menu Bar
+-
 - Restaurant List - List View
 - Restaurant List - Map View
 - Restaurant Detail